tardisfromtornspace/Bridge-Commander/Documentation/ImaharaClassReadme.txt

 == Changelog ==
+1.0.8
+* Updated AdvArmourTechThree from 1.7 to 1.8, 1.8 is a tiny bit slower but it is far better for some KM installs where for some reason 1.7 might crash.
+If 1.7 did not crash for you, use the 1.7 script from previous versions instead.
 1.0.7
 * Bugfix to RaceMixedGalaxyQuest, for an underlying bug that did not affect this mod, but could affect future versions of the mod.
 1.0.6